 All the fields have historically been used to grow row and field crops such as alfalfa, corn, oats, and other row and field crops.
-At the time of the initial site visit, the property was comprised of plowed fields and newly planted alfalfa.
+At the time of the initial site visit, the property was comprised primarily of plowed fields.

-The property is surrounded primarily by row and field crops, although orchards are rapidly becoming more prominent in the surrounding landscape (Figure 2).
+The property is surrounded primarily by row and field crops, although orchards and vineyards are rapidly becoming more prominent in the surrounding landscape (Figure 2).